beacon-biosignals/StableHashTraits.jl/README.md

 This covers the behavior when using the latest hash version (4).
 You can read the documentation for hash version 1 [here](https://github.com/beacon-biosignals/StableHashTraits.jl/blob/v1.0.0/README.md) and hash version 2-3 [here](https://github.com/beacon-biosignals/StableHashTraits.jl/blob/v1.1.8/README.md).

 When you call `stable_hash(x; version=4)`, StableHashTraits hashes both the value `x` and its type `T`.
-Rather than hashing the type `T` itself directly, in most cases instead `SructTypes.StructType(T)` is hashed, using
+Rather than hashing the type `T` itself directly, in most cases instead `StructTypes.StructType(T)` is hashed, using [StructTypes.jl](https://github.com/JuliaData/StructTypes.jl).
-[SructTypes.jl](https://github.com/JuliaData/StructTypes.jl).
 For example, since the "StructType" of Float64 and Float32 are both `NumberType`, when hashing Float64 and Float32 values, value and `NumberType` are hashed.
 This provides a simple trait-based system that doesn't need to rely on internal details.
 See below for more details.

 You can customize how the value is hashed using [`StableHashTraits.transformer`](https://beacon-biosignals.github.io/StableHashTraits.jl/stable/api/#StableHashTraits.transformer), and how its type is hashed using [`StableHashTraits.transform_type`](https://beacon-biosignals.github.io/StableHashTraits.jl/stable/api/#StableHashTraits.transform_type).